4.8

 Image: ChateauVersailles.fr

-After Louis XIV set up his court permanently at Versailles, he recognized the need for additional accomodation for servants and secondary officers.
+After establishing his court permanently at Versailles, Louis XIV realized the need for extra accommodation for servants and secondary officers.

-A new building was built with six floors and constituted offices, a chapel, kitchens and dining rooms.
+A new building was constructed with six floors, housing offices, a chapel, kitchens, and dining rooms.

 It was mainly used to prepare meals for the people at the King’s court.

-The living conditions got worse but the situation remained that way till 1789.
+The living conditions worsened, but the situation remained that way until 1789.

 Featured Image: Chateauversailles.fr